Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 **QC is not 100% optimized**:
 Sorry to be harsh here, but it's true.
 No matter how good your system is, you still are going to experience FPS spikes in 3 moments: When you die, when you respawn, and when you use a portal.
 This problem also exists on Windows.
 Luckly most of the time it's not very noticeable.

+**Set your mouse polling rate to 125 or 500**:
+Currently there's a [known](https://github.com/doitsujin/dxvk/issues/1001) bug on DXVK/WINE when a high polling rate is used.
+It can produce stuttering when moving the camera, even on high end PCs.

 Other minor optimizations
 -----------------------------------------------